JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/Archive/REVISED-SCOPE.md

     exit 1
   fi

-  # 4. Send chat message with PII (via Goose CLI if available, or UI automation)
+  # 4. Send chat message with PII (via goose CLI if available, or UI automation)
   echo "Step 4: Send chat with PII"
-  # NOTE: May need to use Goose API or UI automation
+  # NOTE: May need to use goose API or UI automation

   # 5. Check Privacy Guard logs (verify mask was called)
   echo "Step 5: Verify Privacy Guard was called"